bruienne/bsdpy/README.md

 BSDPy aims to offer the same functionality as Apple’s NetBoot server without relying on (Mac) OS X as its host OS.
+It is compatible with NetBoot Image (NBI) bundles as created by Apple’s System Image Utility, DeployStudio Server Assistant and those created by AutoNBI (https://bitbucket.org/bruienne/autonbi/) with other tools likely to be compatible too.
 A checklist of features follows below, with those not currently implemented in italic type: